-In addition to our work with other experts at Memorial Sloan Kettering, we also enlist the support of outside agencies, programs, and organizations to meet the needs of our families.
+We also enlist the support of outside agencies, programs, and organizations to meet the needs of our families.

 Our School Program

-Our teachers, employed by the New York City Board of Education, help children and teens undergoing cancer treatment maintain their studies and prepare for exams.
+Our teachers, employed by the New York City Board of Education, help children and teens undergoing cancer treatment keep up with their studies and prepare for exams.
 We work closely with each child’s school and/or home instructor to enable a student to return to class after treatment with little or no loss of educational standing, and to prepare for required tests, including New York State Regents exams, SATs, and GEDs.

 Child Life Services

 Our programming gives patients the chance to participate in many of the usual activities that children, adolescents, and young adults enjoy.
-Under the direction of child life specialists, we offer a range of age-appropriate activities daily in the Pediatric Day Hospital and the Inpatient Unit.
+Under the direction of child life specialists, we offer a range of age-appropriate activities daily in the Pediatric Day Hospital and the inpatient unit.
 These are designed to provide our patients and their siblings with social environments and supportive ways to spend time in the hospital.